rsdoiel/harvest-stn/README.md

     * getProjectId(project) -- given a text project name return a project_id or false
 * deleteEntry(entry_id)

-Notes:
+General Notes:

 Supported Data Formats

 The Harvest API supports both XML and JSON data formats.

 For an XML request, send application/xml in the Accept and Content-Type headers.
 Send application/json for JSON responses.
 All examples in this documentation assume XML input and output, however JSON output follows similar structure to the XML documented.